RANDALL SCOTTING countertenor

 – Tony Ryan, TheatreReview

-Raised in rural Colorado, he also played the cello for 14 years while growing up.
+Raised in rural Colorado, growing up he also played the cello for 14 years.
 His family roots are English, Welsh and Scottish… so, yeah, he can also rock the bagpipes when the occasion calls.

-Studied vocal performance at Juilliard and the Univ. of Colorado.
-He was awarded a PhD from London’s Royal College of Music for his thesis on 18th century Italian opera.
+Studied vocal performance at the Juilliard Opera Center and the Univ. of Colorado.
+He was awarded a PhD from London’s Royal College of Music for his thesis on Senesino within 18th century Italian opera.

-A previous Fulbright Scholar at the Liszt Academy of Music, performing Bartók and Ligeti, he lived in Budapest for three years.
-Over a drink, he will happily teach you how to swear in Hungarian.
+A previous Fulbright Scholar at the Liszt Academy of Music, performing Bartók and Ligeti, he lived in Budapest for 3 years.
+Over a drink, he will happily teach you the most colorful ways to swear in Hungarian.

 Passionate about health and fitness, any day that’s not spent performing, Randall can usually be found lifting heavy things at the gym or trekking up the nearest mountain.